Application Security Best Practices 2025

 Forrester research shows: fixing a vulnerability in production costs 30x more than fixing it in the development phase.
 DevSecOps ROI: average 40% reduction in security incidents, 50% faster remediation time, 70% reduction in compliance audit effort.

-If you're interested in TypeScript, also read my article about TypeScript vs JavaScript - type safety is also part of cybersecurity.
+If you're working with TypeScript, my article on TypeScript vs JavaScript covers how type safety contributes to security.

 SAST - Static Analysis